PacificCommunity/ofp-sam-proper/arni_test.md

 The Arni Test is simple:

-> Can your teammate run your analysis and get the same exact result?

-To pass the test with flying colors, the teammate will not have to modify any scripts.
-To achieve this, some general techniques tend to help:

-The Arni Test is simple:

 ---

-> Can your teammate run your analysis and get the same exact result?
+> **Can your teammate run your analysis and get the same exact result?**

 ---

-To pass the test with flying colors, the teammate will not have to modify any scripts.
-To achieve this, some general techniques tend to help:
+To pass the test with flying colors, the teammate should not have to modify any scripts before running them.
+To achieve this, some general techniques tend to
+help:

-- Scripts use **relative paths**
+- Scripts access input files using **relative paths** or a shared location (network or URLs), not absolute paths such as `c:/arnistuff/analysis`

 - Scripts are **short** and are run **sequentially**, each script conducting a part of the analysis (numbers and alphabetical order of filenames can indicate